jd-fillmore/infused/posts/what-are-best-practices-for-responsive-web-design.md

 In the CSS, is where you'll be focusing on making your website responsive.

-Specifically within the CSS, we would be utilizing what are called <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries" target="_blank" rel="noopener noreferrer">media queries</a>.
+Specifically within the CSS, we would be utilizing what are called <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries" target="_blank" rel="noreferrer" rel="noopener noreferrer">media queries</a>.
 Media queries allow you to target what happens at a certain screen size.
 So if you wanted an element to have a background of red on desktop, but blue on mobile, you would do so utilizing responsive media queries.

 <h4>Text Editors</h4>